clickityKlein/Articles-NLP/README.md

 - month Redundant with date, dropped.
 - url: High number of missing values, irrelevant information, dropped.
 - content: This is what we were training our model on, and thus had quite a bit of time spent on.
-We removed puncuation, extra and leading/trailing spaces.
-After this, we counted the words (and tracked in the word_count column).
+We removed punctuation, extra and leading/trailing spaces.
+After this, we counted the words (tracked in the word_count column).
 There were quite a few articles whose content was either blank or was scraped incorrectly.
 An example of an incorrect scrape that occurred frequently was the scrape of "Advertisement".
 To account for this, we set a minimum word count of 30.
 Additionally, there was a single article with a word count in the 50,000's which ended up being the entire